 In Central Virginia, regional economic development efforts are facilitated by the Lynchburg Regional Business Alliance (LRBA), which also serves as the Chamber of Commerce.
 The LRBA coordinates the Regional Economic Development team (RED Team) comprised of economic developers from localities throughout the region.
 CVWDB Executive Director is a member of the RED Team which allows ongoing collaboration between workforce and economic development.
-The Chief Operating Officer (COO) of the LRBA serves on the CVWDB and chairs the Outreach and Awareness Committee for the Board.
-The LRBA COO is also slated to co-chair the newly developing Talent Solutions Committee along with the president of Central Virginia Community College.
-Having high level leadership from the business sector (LRBA) and the education sector (CVCC) positions the CVWDB to effectively coordinate all workforce needs in the region.
+The Chief Operating Officer (COO) of the LRBA serves on the CVWDB.
+The LRBA and Central Virginia Community College are both represented on the local area's Business Services Team.
+Having representation from the business sector (LRBA) and the education sector (CVCC) on the Business Services Team, positions the CVWDB to effectively coordinate all workforce needs in the region.

-The RED Team members have a working knowledge of the CVWDB employer focused programs such as On-the-job Training, Incumbent Worker Training, Apprenticeship and Labor Market Resources; helping promote these services with the region's businesses.
-The Talent Solutions Team's primary role is addressing employment sector challenges and building career pathways to meet talent needs through the collaborative efforts of all workforce partners.
-Members of the RED Team participate with the Talent Solutions team along with all One Stop system partners including staff representing unemployment services.
-The Talent Solutions Team serves as a linkage between businesses, the One Stop system and unemployed individuals as well as the emerging workforce.
-The Talent Solutions Team is developing a Business Services Unit comprised of WIOA mandated partners including the Virginia Employment Commission and UI services.
-The Business Services Unit will coordinate WIOA specific initiatives and engage Talent Solutions Team members as needed to address workforce priorities.
+The RED Team members have a working knowledge of the CVWDB employer focused programs such as On-the-Job Training, Incumbent Worker Training, Apprenticeship and Labor Market Resources; helping promote these services with the region's businesses.
+The Business Services Team's primary role is addressing employment sector challenges and building career pathways to meet talent needs through the collaborative efforts of all workforce partners.
+Members of the RED Team participate with the Business Services Team along with One Stop system partners including staff representing unemployment services.
+The Business Services Team serves as a linkage between businesses, the One Stop system and unemployed individuals, as well as the emerging workforce.
+The Business Services Team is comprised of WIOA mandated partners including the Virginia Employment Commission and UI services.
+The Business Services Team will coordinate WIOA specific initiatives and engage members as needed to address workforce priorities.
 Business engagement efforts continuously focus on how to reach into the pool of UI recipients as a recruiting pool for area employers with specific outreach via email or phone call to UI recipients for job fairs or special recruitment events.

-The CVWDB has strong interest in entrepreneurial enterprises and supports the efforts of the Small Business Development Center located within the Lynchburg Regional Business Alliance and other initiatives throughout the region that support entrepreneurship.
+The CVWDB has strong interest in entrepreneurial enterprises and supports the efforts of the Small Business

+Development Center located within the Lynchburg Regional Business Alliance and other initiatives throughout the region that support entrepreneurship.
 The CVWDB has made available youth entrepreneurial curriculum from Virginia Cooperative Extension as one of the strategies addressing 14 Youth Elements on Entrepreneurship.
 Additionally, CVWDB is a member of the Rural Workforce Innovation Network and will be developing additional partnerships with the SBDC, economic development and other community partners to encourage entrepreneurship in both urban and very rural areas.

-The local board generally serves as the "regional convener" and each regional convener shall develop, in collaboration with other workforce development entities in the region, a local plan for employer engagement.
+The local board serves as the "regional workforce convener" and as such it is responsible to develop, in collaboration with other workforce development entities in the region, a local plan for employer engagement.
 VBWD Policy No.13-01 Business Service Requirements for Local Workforce Investment Areas outlines the role and requirements of Local Workforce Areas and Virginia Workforce Centers in providing services to business customers and presents required actions by the LWDA in regard to implementation of business services to enhance the business customer's outcomes and satisfaction with the workforce system through Business Services Teams.